batidert11/DIY_2026/README.md

-# Overview of this repo
+# Overview of this reporepo

 > This repo houses all of the code and analysis conducted for the 2026 iteration of the DIYtranscriptomics course